folakemi10/NationalParks-capital1/README.md

 Visitors can retrieve data from park web cams based on which National Park(s) the user selects.
 Specifically, this feature should be able to display the non-streaming images collected from park web cams so a visitor can view them with ease.

 ## Features Implemented
-none
+-displays states and activities

 ## Challenges
-I couldn't figure out how to use react router to navigate to a different page on button click so my app doesn't function
+I couldn't figure out how to use react router to navigate to a different page on button click

 ## License